JanaIT24/CSSGenerator/README.md

 ## Usage

-+Clone the repository to your local machine.
+* Clone the repository to your local machine.

-+Open the index.html file in your web browser.
+* Open the index.html file in your web browser.

-+Use the interface to customize the CSS properties.
+* Use the interface to customize the CSS properties.

-+Copy the generated CSS code and use it in your project.
+* Copy the generated CSS code and use it in your project.

 ## Demo